I2Tunimib/I2T-docs/docs/backend/services-aggregator.md

     // specifies the endpoint to the external service in the environment file (.env)
     endpoint: process.env.ENVIRONMENT_VARIABLE,
     // if true the request is processed to return unique values (labels/metadataIds)
     // the req object contains two objects 'original' with
     // the original request and 'processed' with the processed request.
 Defaults to false
-    processRequest: false
+    processRequest: false,
   },
   // public properties are sent to the client
   public: {
     // name of the service (shown in the UI)
-    name: '',
+    name: "",
     // a description to give the user informations about this service (shown in the UI).
     // It supports HTML markup syntax.
-    description: '',
+    description: "",
     // relative URL which will be queried from the client. e.g.: /reconciliators/asia/geonames
-    relativeUrl: '',
+    relativeUrl: "",
     // (e.g: geo, wd, dbp)
-    prefix: '',
+    prefix: "",
     // base URI of the resources returned from this service
-    uri: '',
+    uri: "",
     // specify how to visualize metadata information
-    metaToView: {}
+    metaToView: {},
-  }
-}
+    // specify how to render the form to query the extension service
+    // each object of the array identifies a form field.
+Can be empty.
+    formParams: [],
+  },
+};
 ```

 :::info